Update about recertification during the COVID-19 Situation

 To recertify for either LoC IUT or LoC SDI, you need to collect at least two credits of CPD activity over the past five years.
 This activity must be relevant to IUT / SDI, and may be gained in the following ways.

-Reading of relevant, current, peer-reviewed publications e.g. JFPRHC, BMJEvidence required: reference of article, and a brief reflection on how this will influence your future practice (1 CPD credit per article).
+Evidence: reference of article, and brief reflection on how this will influence your future practice: 1 CPD credit per article

-Audit of IUT / SDI (personal or local)Evidence required: date, summary of audit, and a brief description of your role in the audit (1 CPD credit).
+Evidence: date, summary of audit, brief description of your role in audit: 1 CPD credit

 You do not always need evidence of CPD activity when you are applying for recertification.
 However, the General Training Committee audits 10% of all applications and reserves the right to ask for supporting documentation for all your activity.